Expected Return Symmetries: Learned Transformations Satisfy Group Properties

 \section{Learned Transformations Satisfy Group Properties}

 This section analyzes the learned ER symmetries for their group properties.

 We first train six (near-)optimal IPPO policies with independent seeds as $\Pi'$, obtaining a mean expected return of $\mathbb{E}_{\pi \sim \Pi'}[J(\pi)] = 24.04 \pm 0.02$.
-Next, we randomly select $64$ action-space transpositions to fix as $\{\phi_{\mathcal{A}, \theta_l}\}_{l=1}^{64}$, and learn the corresponding $\{\phi_{\mathcal{O}, \theta_l}\}_{l=1}^{64}$ via optimizing Equation \ref{eq:sp-max} / Algorithm \ref{alg:learn-symmetries}.
-This is a significant undersampling of the 190 possible transpositions, yet as we show below we still learn effective ER symmetries for coordination.
+Next, we randomly select $64$ local-action-space transpositions, and learn the corresponding $\{\phi_{\mathcal{O}, \theta_l}\}_{l=1}^{64}$ via optimizing Equation \ref{eq:sp-max} / Algorithm \ref{alg:learn-symmetries}.
+That is, we fix the same action transposition for each local policy, significantly constraining the search.
+This is a significant undersampling of the $190$ possible transpositions on each local action space, yet as we show below we still learn effective ER symmetries for coordination.
 We then save the 11 best transformations (those that maximize Equation \ref{eq:sp-max}) as unregularized ER symmetries.
 These are used to maximize Equation \ref{eq:sp-max-with-reg-stoch} / Algorithm \ref{alg:learn-symmetries-with-reg-stoch} on another set of $64$ random transpositions, now enforcing compositional closure and invertibility.
-The $8$ best are saved as regularized ER symmetries.
+The $11$ best are saved as regularized ER symmetries.

 Table \ref{table:comps} shows that up to minor deviations in expected return preservation, the learned ER symmetries still approximately satisfy closure under composition.
 In addition, when invertibility is enforced, the relative reconstruction loss decreases substantially (a lower relative reconstruction loss tells us applying the transformation twice brings us closer to the original AOH, suggesting approximate invertibility).
 We conclude that the learned ER symmetries, especially the regularized ones, approximately satisfy the desired group-theoretic properties.